lifemapper/lmsyft/sphinx/aws/aws_workflow.rst

       * AmazonRedshift-CommandsAccessPolicy-20231129T105842 (Customer managed) policy
       * aimee-glue-some (Customer inline) policy

-2. Subset GBIF for Specify Network processing
+2. Redshift: Subset GBIF for Specify Network processing
 ***********************************************************

 Note: This task may be automated, triggered by new GBIF data available from the